thanos-io/thanos/docs/components/tools.md

                            Issues to verify (and optionally repair).
 Possible
                            values: [duplicated_compaction index_issue
                            overlapped_blocks]
-      --id-whitelist=ID-WHITELIST ...
+      --id=ID ...
 Block IDs to verify (and optionally repair) only.
 If none is specified, all blocks will be verified.
                            Repeated field
       --delete-delay=0s    Duration after which blocks marked for deletion would